-Important Notice: Before Applying PCA or SIMCA Models to Real Unknowns
+Important Notice: Before Applying SIMCA Models to Real Unknowns

-- Play with the number of PCs in the models to see if you can decrease False Negatives without increasing False Positives. - Validate Thoroughly With a Well Designed Test Set! - Models Do Not Last Forever. - Re-validate Often and Rebuild If Necessary.
+- Play with the number of PCs in the models to see if you can decrease False Negatives without increasing False Positives. - Determine if you would rather live with false negatives or false positives. - Validate Thoroughly With a Well Designed, Independent Test Set! - Models Do Not Last Forever. - Re-validate Often and Rebuild If Necessary.